apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 (what future state are we trying to bring about?)

-**Higher education will collaboratively develop, maintain, and locally implement free and open source software solutions meeting its needs, at all scales, and in all ways.**
+TL;DR: **Most higher education institutions will collaboratively develop, maintain, and locally implement free and open source software solutions meeting its needs, at all scales, and in all ways, doing this through and facilitated by Apereo.**

+Unpacking this:

 **Higher education will collaboratively develop, maintain, and locally implement free and open source software solutions meeting the needs of higher education.**